January 3, 2019

 What will be driving new developments in Human Resources in 2019 that will give us new HR Trends?
 Review our top 5 trends and see if you need to make catch up.

-HR leaders and departments alike are getting ready to tackle a new breed of challenges in 2019.
+HR leaders and departments alike are getting ready to tackle a new breed of challenges in 2019 resulting in new HR trends.
 Continuous developments in technology are shifting how we view the workplace and are transforming the HR industry.
 While these transformations are already in motion and 2019 will be a period of refinement and development, for some companies it will be an initiation phase.
-These are the key trends we see driving development in HR in 2019.
+These are the key HR trends we see driving development in 2019.